kubeshop/testkube/docs/executor-custom.md

 ```

-Yay our test completes with success!
-(you can try to create another test with diferent status code and check how it's failing)
+Our test completed successfully!
+Create another test with a different status code and check to see how it's failing.